 For more thorough inspections and repairs, consider enlisting the help of a licensed HVAC technician.
 They can detect and patch leaks in places you may not be able to reach, and those tend to be some of the dustiest parts of your duct system.

 Don’t Dry Out

 Homeowners in wetter climates tend to get a bit of a break from these dusty house problems, whereas those in more arid climates experience the opposite.
-Dust flows freely through dry air, and will therefore travel much farther through an HVAC system.
+Dust flows freely through dry air, and will, therefore, travel much farther through an HVAC system.
 When the air is more humid, dust settles faster and has more opportunities to get trapped in your filters.

-Dust is not only a bigger problem in drier climates, it’s a bigger problem during the dry winter months than in the wetter summer.
+Dust is not only a bigger problem in drier climates, but it’s also a bigger problem during the dry winter months than in the wetter summer.
 And if you have leaky ducts pulling in dry, untreated winter air from your attic, you might be creating an especially dust-friendly environment in your home.

-Besides getting your ductwork sealed, the best weapon against overly dry air is to use a high quality humidifier in your home.
+Besides getting your ductwork sealed, the best weapon against overly dry air is to use a high-quality humidifier in your home.
 If you live in a very dry area, it may be worth considering a whole-home humidifier, which can also help protect wooden furniture and trim from becoming brittle.

 These solutions may help you reduce the amount of dust in your home, but they won’t get you out of dust duty completely.
 So the next time you tackle this chore, try this trick: adjust your thermostat’s fan setting to “On”.
 If your filter is clean, it will trap a lot of the dust you kick up.
 Just remember to set it back to “Auto” when you’re finished.

 Be on the lookout for leaky ductwork, and if you need professional service, contact the pros at your local One Hour Heating & Air Conditioning.